yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering-1.md

-# Lab 03: Utilize prompt engineering in your app
+# Utilize prompt engineering in your app

 ## Lab scenario